This is a sample 3-day London itinerary and is meant as a guide to help you plan out your stay to maximize the value of your time.

 Just around the corner is the East End and Brick Lane, so get yourself some delicious and authentic Indian food for dinner, and have a bit of a wander and take in all of the street art that decorates this eclectic part of town.

-8:30 am – Breakfast at Muriel’s Kitchen at South Kensington
+8:30 am - Breakfast at Farm Girl at South Kensington

-Treat yourself to a great breakfast at a popular London institution.
-Muriel’s now has three restaurants in London, but the South Kensington is the original.
+Treat yourself to a great breakfast at a unique London cafe.

-Go big with a hearty plate of bacon, sausage, and eggs, nibble on some pastries, or feel fit with fruit, yogurt, and granola.
+Go big with a hearty plate of sausage, mushroom and eggs, nibble on some pastries, or feel fit with fruit, yogurt, and granola.

 The menu is always fresh and always changing, but will set you up for your day.